Heegu-sama/Homm3BG/README.md

 ### 📸 Screenshots

+It is a good practice to share screenshots of your work in pull requests.
-As Pull Request often requires screenshots you can the script to make PNG images of specified page(s):
+You can the script to make PNG images of specified page(s):

 ```bash
 ./pdf2image.sh <LANGUAGE> <FIRST_PAGE> <LAST_PAGE>